 - Observe permissible environmental conditions and protection class. - Install the pump in a housing as weather protection.
-Observe permissible ambient temperatures (see "Technical data" table). - Protect the pump against the effects of weather, for example, direct sunlight, rain and snow. - Protect the pump so that the condensate drain openings remain free of dirt. - Take suitable measures to prevent the formation of condensation water.
+Observe permissible ambient temperatures (see "Technical data" table). - Protect the pump against the effects of weather, for example, direct sunlight, rain and - Protect the pump so that the condensate drain openings remain free of dirt. - Take suitable measures to prevent the formation of condensation water.

 Intended use also includes observance of these instructions.
-Any other use is regarded as non-compliant with the intended use.
+Any other use is regarded as improper.